Ed Cowan: International career

 Cowan was selected for Australia A in June 2010 to play Sri Lanka, where he scored a century in a convincing series win.

 Cowan made his Test cricket debut for Australia in the 2011 Boxing Day Test against India.
 His selection followed a season in which, to that point, he had averaged 64.22 in first class matches.
 His baggy green cap was presented by Dean Jones.
 Against India he became the 18th Australian opening batsman to score a half-century (68) on debut.
 He played in all four Tests of the series, opening the batting with David Warner.
 Australia won the series 4–0; over the four Tests Cowan scored 206 runs at an average of 34.33, including another half-century (74) in Perth.
 Cowan had less fortune in the Tour of the West Indies later that year, scoring only a half century.

 His maiden Test century came on 12 November 2012, a year to the day after the death of his mentor and former teacher Peter Roebuck; Cowan dedicated the century to Roebuck's memory.
-Cowan was criticized after being unable to follow up with another century in the remaining tests against South Africa.
+Cowan was criticised after being unable to follow up with another century in the remaining tests against South Africa.
 Cowan finished the series with 228 runs in five innings, these included the debut test ton and a half century in the last match at the WACA.

 Cowan had a bad start to the series against Sri Lanka making 4 on his home turf in the first innings.
 Cowan made sure he did not have another failure in the second innings by posting 56 in an opening stand worth 132 with partner David Warner.

 Cowan scored 86 runs off 238 deliveries in Mohali during the Australian's tour of India.
 During this innings, Cowan and fellow opener David Warner achieved the highest opening partnership for Australia in India, with 139 runs.
 In the fourth Test, Cowan scored 38 before being bowled by Ravichandran Ashwin.
 Finishing the series as the second highest run scorer and one of the few bright spots for Australia at the end of a losing tour, Cowan was selected for the Ashes Tour of England that followed.
 He played one match in the losing series, scoring 0 and 14 in each innings in what subsequently turned out to be his final appearance for the national team.